gitAugust/Analyse-and-display-records-of-temperature-and-wind-speed/README.md

 - It must include a main method, so that the program runs when java WeatherController is typed on the command line.
-- When the program runs, the WeatherController class must initiate dialog with the user to select
+- When the program runs, the WeatherController class must initiate dialog with the user to select:

-: a year in the range 1999-2016, a start day in the range 1-365, and an end day in the range 1-365.
+* a year in the range 1999-2016
+* a start day in the range 1-365
+* an end day in the range 1-365.
 - Construct a suitable URL and pass it to WeatherModel, so that data can be read and stored.
 - Call methods in WeatherView to display the data on the command window or terminal, and (optionally) in EasyGraphics windows.